uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/action-items-F23.md

 1. Identify mic parts: done.
 2. Explore running ML models (esp. tensorflow lite) on arduino: some progress- identified microflow as a version of tensorflow lite that will run on arduino.

+## Week 5

+### Chris

+*Progress:*

+1. Yes; experts not needed.
+Use MFCCs, libra.
+2. Set up repos for other schools: done.

+### Rachae

+1. Figure out if we can connect arduinos.
+2. Figure out if nano has ADC, and if RHT sensor requires ADC.
+3. Continue investigation of Temp/RH sampling regime- how to program?
+(Code in Wokwi emulator; read article about programming Mayfly temperature readings and clock) (May not have enough time this week).

+*Progress*

+1. Learn Bibtex and store research papers on UVM's git in Bibtex file: done!
+2. Continue investigation of Temp/RH sampling regime- how to program?
+(Code in Wokwi emulator; read article about programming Mayfly temperature readings and clock) (May not have enough time this week). : no progres.

+### Quimby

+1. Talk to Penni for remuneration on cords, buy a nano.
+2. Start investigating mesh networking.
+3. Investigate advantages of LoraWAN- do we need gateway?

+*Progress*

+1. Verify comms between Lora gateway and shield(s) : verified

+### Spencer and Lars

+1. Communicate with Quimby about which nano.
+2. Investigate any expected limitations of models on nano.
+3. Build and test microphone.

+*Progress*

+1. Test a model on arduino with microflow: microflow too weak.
+TensorFlow Lite only works on nano.
+2. Build and test microphone: no progress.
+3. Identify and begin working with MFCC extraction in librosa: straightforward! both for MFCC and HF calculation.